 How ForrestBrown helped during the enquiry

 HMRC had asked an initial round of questions which Clinic answered, working with one of our technical specialists to help understand the level of detail required.
 HMRC then followed up with many pages of further questions.
 Drawing on our experience in dealing with HMRC and knowledge of their R&D and enquiry guidance manuals, our advice was to seek a more practical approach than preparing a further written response, due to the nature of their questions.
+Find out more about our enquiry support service.

 Like many organisations I suspect, we are not a black and white business.
 Often things don’t appear to be as cut and dry as HMRC would like.
 Having input from ForrestBrown helped us to explain the technological advances that were being made and link them to the guidelines for R&D tax credits.
 Guy Hatton, Digital Director at Clinic